informatics-isi-edu/deriva-docs/docs-src/ermrestjs/user-docs/facet-examples.md

 ### Choice Vs. Range

 In scalar mode, you can define your preferred UX mode.
 You can set that by setting the `ux_mode` attribute to `choices` or `ranges`.
-By default (If `ux_mode` is unavailable or invalid), we are showing ranges for the following column types:
+By default (If `ux_mode` is unavailable or invalid) we are showing range for the following column types:

 ```JavaScript
 {"source": "id", "ux_mode": "choices"}